> Register A Watch

 Register a Watch

-When you register your watch group you can choose to receive an Action Pack that has great information on building a watch group, meetings, and much more.
-The materials will give you more to work with as you build your Watch Group.
+Please register your watch group here.
 Also, register to receive the newsletter that contains stories and information on what others are doing in their Groups.

 Start A Watch Group in 5 Easy Steps